What made three Devon women ditch their duvets one chilly February night and sleep out under the stars?

 The fact that I look ridiculously like a pupating caterpillar is an absolute bonus.

-The photo was snapped last week by fellow Ordnance Survey GetOutside Champion Fi Darby of Two Blondes Walking.
+The photo was snapped in mid-February by fellow Ordnance Survey GetOutside Champion Fi Darby of Two Blondes Walking.

 It was about 7.30am on a drizzly Saturday morning.
 We were on Dartmoor.
 I, Fi, and adventure chum Ju had just had a wonderfully wild night out.
 We’d been bivvying – wild camping without a tent – and had just woken to a soft, still dawn.
 During the night I’d felt a fleeting scatter of rain on my face.